-- With an electric mixer combine the butter, sugar substitute, and cream cheese.
+- With an electric mixer combine the softened butter, sugar substitute, vanilla extract and cream cheese.

-- Once well combined and fluffy add the peanut butter.
+- Once well combined and light and fluffy add the sour cream and peanut butter.

 - Next add the eggs one at a time until fully incorporated.

-- Then add the almond flour, whey protein, baking powder and salt.
+- To this batter add the almond flour, whey protein, baking powder and salt.